An audio-visual portrait of Tokyo at the turn of the century (50 minutes, 2002/2018)

 In writing his introduction to this audio work , Japanese soundscape scholar and composer Hiroshi Yoshimura (1940 - 2003) penned an intriguing discourse on the nature of human sound from an Asian perspective, highlighting his observations on “sound chaos” and his research into temple bells of the Edo period.
 "The soundscape common to all of Asia is hustle and bustle.
 The noises of a bustling bazaar are indeed proof that the city is vibrant and viable...
 This is the same soundscape found in any city around the world, but compared to areas based in a European culture, there is a certain boisterous quality characterizing the soundscapes of cities of Asian culture.
 This soundscape seems almost to lose the quality of noise, and comes across more as a smell, almost like body odour, so that the noise of the city that might have been perceived as bothersome becomes soothing.
 In the globalized digital world only uniform information has come to be communicated.
 It is lacking in that something extra that we perceive only with our five senses.
 This is why it is more important than ever that we can be given a glimpse of the true face of a city through the refreshing perspective of soundscapes captured by human ears.” —Hiroshi Yoshimura (exerpt)

 "Between each evocative street scene, Peebles masterfully creates a palpable sense of the joy of motion

-Yoshimura's Essay on “Walking through Tokyo" audio, “sound chaos” and Asian soundscapes
+Essay on “Walking through Tokyo" soundscape, “sound chaos” and Asian soundscapes

-A recent retrospective of Hiroshi Yoshimura's work is catalogued online.
+A retrospective of Yoshimura's work is catalogued online.

 »»» BACK TO TOP